BenShutt/CollectionUI/README.md

 ### Model

-A simply dummy model that is rendered as cells in the collection view.
+A simple dummy model that is rendered as cells in the collection view.
 They each have a random (and then fixed) height to achieve the masonry design.